Religious-Nationalists

-The Religious-Nationalists (plural form in ملّیمذهبیها) or the National-Religious (ملّیمذهبی as an adjective) are terms referring to a political faction in Iran that consists of individuals and groups embracing Iranian-Islamic nationalism, as an integral part of their manifesto.
+The Religious–Nationalists (plural form in ملّیمذهبیها) or the National–Religious (ملّیمذهبی as an adjective) are terms referring to a political faction in Iran that consists of individuals and groups embracing Iranian nationalism and Islam, as an integral part of their manifesto.
 They self-identify as political followers of Mohammad Mosaddegh and their modernist religious outlook makes them advocates of coexistence of Islam and democracy, an idea distinguishable from those of ideologies such as Pan-Islamism or Islamism.

 The political lineage of this faction is traced back to the 1940s while its adherents have been off power with the exception of a brief period after the Iranian Revolution in 1979, during which the Interim Government of Iran was led by Mehdi Bazargan.
 Having opposed the rule of both Pahlavi dynasty and the current Islamic Republic system, they have for long sought democracy in Iran through reformism –rather than revolutionary means– albeit their aspirations of being accepted as the loyal opposition by the establishment have been fruitless.
 As a result, the groups within this faction have been outlawed and prosecuted throughout much of their history.

 History

 Pre-revolutionary era (1940–1979)

 The political lineage of the faction is traced back to the 1940s.
 The first political organization of Muslim intellectuals in Iran was the Movement of God-Worshipping Socialists (MGWS), which was founded in 1943 and influenced a series of other socialist groupings in the next years to come.
 The MGWS was merged into the nationalist Iran Party, but later split from the party to form the Society for the Liberation of the People of Iran and became affiliated with the original National Front, an alliance of different groups on a wide range of political spectrum founded in 1949 by Mohammad Mosaddegh.
 Other Muslim intelligentsia who worked with the Front to help nationalization of the Iranian oil industry, were not socialists in the traditional sense of the term but instead were instead proponents of liberalism.

 After the British-American coup d'état in 1953 up until 1961, they were active members of the National Resistance Movement and then the National Front (II), and gained a large following among religious masses by publishing books on Islam with a modernist view.

 In 1961, religious elements of the Front founded the Freedom Movement of Iran (FMI) with the blessings of Mosaddegh who was under house arrest.
 After the 1963 demonstrations in Iran, the leading FMI members were arrested and imprisoned.
 During the trials, FMI leader Mehdi Bazargan precisely predicted that they are "the last legal opposition" to the establishment.
-Bulk of the FMI members were exiled and became politically active abroad against the government, with younger generations foundeding the People's Mujahedin of Iran.
+Bulk of the FMI members were exiled and became politically active abroad against the government, with younger generations founding the People's Mujahedin of Iran.
 After FMI members were gradually released from prison, they resumed mostly intellectual activities until the Iranian Revolution in 1979.
 In the meantime, other groups such as JAMA and the Movement of Militant Muslims were formed as successors to the left-wing MGWS.